Types of dental insurance plans.

 1) Traditional dental plans (Indemnity policies).

-"Traditional" (indemnity) insurance provides benefits for the dental treatment that the covered individual has received from their own dentist on a fee-for-service basis.
-(That simply means that each procedure becomes a subject of coverage as it’s need and performed.)
+This type of coverage provides benefits for treatment the insured has received from their own dentist, on a fee-for-service basis.
+(That simply means that each procedure becomes a subject of coverage as it’s needed and performed.)

-The level of coverage depends on the procedure’s classification.
+The level of benefits provided depends on the procedure’s classification.

-In those situations where the cost of the dental treatment has not been fully covered, the patient pays the difference.
+- In those situations where the cost of the treatment is not fully covered, the patient pays the difference.

-Indemnity dental insurance plans usually employ an “open panel” of dentists.
-(This format allows you to seek services from the dentist of your choice.)
+Indemnity plans usually employ an “open panel” of dentists.
+This format allows you to seek services from the dentist of your choice.